yichenwang0/respiratory_pathogen_infohub/README.md

   - `extract.py`: Python script for extracting information from GenBank files and populating the REFERENCE_SEQUENCE and CDS tables in the MySQL database.

 - templates:
-  - `gene_annotation.html`: HTML template for displaying gene annotation information.
+  - `gene_annotation.html`: HTML template for displaying gene annotations.